-Florida sheriff says he won't resign amid questions about school shooting response
+Governor orders investigation of response to Florida shooting

 Cruz lived with the Deschamps family briefly, then moved out.

-Stoneman Douglas students will get their first chance to return to the school Sunday afternoon for an open house.

-It's a chance for them to visit the campus-turned-crime scene before the scheduled resumption of classes on Wednesday.
+Stoneman Douglas students returned to the campus on Sunday afternoon for an open house, in preparation for the scheduled resumption of classes on Wednesday.

-At the open house, students and teachers will be able to talk with administrators about what's being done to improve security, Broward County Public Schools Superintendent Robert Runcie says.

-They will also receive new schedules, Runcie says, noting school officials are "getting creative" to rearrange classrooms since the building where the shooting occurred will remain closed.
+Students would be able to talk with administrators there about measures to improve security, Broward County Public Schools Superintendent Robert Runcie said.
+Students were also scheduled to receive new schedules, Runcie said, noting school officials are "getting creative" to rearrange classrooms since the building where the shooting occurred will remain closed.

+School officials will work with students who don't want to return to Stoneman Douglas and arrange for them to transfer schools.

-Runcie says school officials will be as accommodating as possible and take measures like adding counselors and service dogs in classrooms.
+Runcie says officials will be accommodating and take measures like adding counselors and service dogs in classrooms.
 Stress reduction exercises like massage and yoga will also be available.

-"All that matters is hearts and minds," Runcie says.
+"All that matters is hearts and minds," Runcie said.

-School officials will also work with students who don't want to return to Stoneman Douglas and arrange for them to transfer schools.
+Stoneman Douglas junior Marcel Olivera, 18, wore a t-shirt with the words "MSDStrong" emblazoned in capital letters.

+"I felt happy to be back, to be around everybody that was there, to know that everybody was safe. ...
+It was uplifting," he said.
+"I didn't feel sad."